About Us

 Secretary

 Brian Deninger is the Co-Owner and President of Incredible Adventures which he has operated since 2000.
-In 2000 Incredible Adventures provide travel services for 500 clients to Yosemite National Park.
+In 2000, Incredible Adventures provided travel services for 500 clients to Yosemite National Park.
 Today Incredible Adventures continues to service Yosemite National Park and its gateway cities with departure from San Francisco, Mariposa, Groveland, and Oakhurst.
-Additionally, Incredible Adventures is recognized a leading US Destination Management Company operating white label departures throughout the United States including Hawaii and Alaska and focusing on national park itineraries.
+Additionally, Incredible Adventures is recognized a leading US destination management company operating white label departures throughout the United States including Hawaii and Alaska and focusing on national park itineraries.

-Teri Marshall has been a part of the Yosemite landscape for decades, including four memorable years living and working in Yosemite Valley, carefully managing marketing and communications for the park’s concessionaire in good times and bad.
+Teri Marshall has been a part of the Yosemite landscape for decades, including four memorable years living and working in Yosemite Valley, carefully managing marketing and communications for the park’s concessionaire.

 Teri has hiked extensively throughout Yosemite’s 1,200 square miles of wilderness, skied Badger Pass, white water rafted and floated the Merced River, toured on the Green Dragon, and participated in signature events at The Ahwahnee.
 Despite a fear of heights, she learned to rock climb on an amateur level at Swan Slab and has the scars to prove it!